|

 One voice of concern was reported in The Economist after the US housing crash of 2008.
 "A decade ago Andrew Owald of the University of Warwick in Britain argued that excessive home-ownership kills jobs.
 He observed that, in Europe, nations with high rates of home-ownership, such as Spain, had much higher unemployment rates than those where more people rented, such as Switzerland.
 He found this effect was stronger than tax rates or employment law.

 If there are few homes to rent, he argued, jobless youngsters living with their parents find it harder to move out and get work.
 Immobile workers become stuck in jobs for which they are ill-suited, which is inefficient: it raises prices, reduces incomes and makes some jobs uneconomic.
-Areas with high home-ownership often have a strong “not-in-my-backyard” ethos, with residents objecting to new development.
+Areas with high home-ownership often have a strong not-in-my-backyard ethos, with residents objecting to new development.
 Homeowners commute farther than renters, which causes congestion and makes getting to work more time-consuming and costly for everyone.
-Mr Oswald urged governments to stop subsidising home-ownership."
+Mr Oswald urged governments to stop subsidizing home-ownership.”

-Of course, you are less interested in the social value of homeownership, and more interested in whether R/E is a good investment for you.
-You must be super careful of financial decisions made from one-sided
+Of course, you are less interested in the social value of home ownership, and more interested in whether R/E is a good investment for you.
+You must be super careful of financial decisions made from one-sided advice.
+Below, the problems and realities of RE as an investment are discussed.

-Estate Because Rent $ Is Just Thrown Away ...
-FALSE
+You Should Buy Real Estate Because Rent $ Is Just Thrown Away … FALSE

-When you add the extra costs for:
+When you add the extra costs for

-- Mortgage fees and insurance
+- mortgage fees and insurance,

-- Higher commuting costs from living farther from work
+- higher commuting costs from living farther from work

-you may well find that the dollars disappearing down the drain
+you may well find that the dollars disappearing down the drain are no different from your rent.

 FACTORS AFFECTING RETURNS